 GPs are not legally covered to treat patients who are not currently in the UK, even via a telephone consultation.
 They could also be breaching local laws and professional regulations of the country where the patient is currently staying.

-Therefore while patients may call to book appointments for their return, get results etc, they will not be able to have a phone consultation, in any form, from a GP while abroad.
+Therefore while patients may call to book appointments for their return, get results etc, they will not be able to have a consultation, in any form, from a GP while abroad.